I am not a philosopher.

 Socrates was not a scholar and carried no books of philosophy with him.
 Hell, by all accounts, Socrates began philosophy itself as we know it.
 Before him, philosophy and science were neatly tied together into a single subject.
-What we now know as Pre-Socratic Philosophy (courtesy of Pythagoras, Thales, Anaxagoras and company) was an attempt to explain the world and universe through logic rather than myth.
-But it was Socrates himself that steered the focus of philosophy towards us human beings, starting with himself.
+What we now know as Pre-Socratic Philosophy (courtesy of Thales, Heraclitus, Pythagoras and company) was an attempt to explain the world and universe through logic rather than myth.
+It was Socrates who steered the focus of philosophy inwards towards human beings, starting with himself.

 As you continue to read this article and get to the recommended sources, I would love for you to keep the wisdom of Socrates in mind.
-In my eyes, the absolute best way to actually learn philosophy (or any topic, to be honest) is to read something that genuinely interests you and then discuss it with friends or family, in person or online.
+In my eyes, the absolute best way to actually learn philosophy (or any topic, really) is to engage with it, rather than just consume it.
+To challenge it, to live it, to share it with friends or family, in person or online.

 Never shy away from an interesting conversation, you will be surprised by how willing many people are to engage with these topics, and how much you will realize you don’t actually know as you talk to them.

-So yeah, next time you are bothering someone with questions, just say that you are actually trying to sophisticate their reasoning, bring light to their underlying presuppositions and refute their false premises through the timeless application of Socratic dialectics… just know that I take no responsibility for the beating that may ensue.
+Remember: you’re not actually “bothering” them, you are just trying to sophisticate their reasoning, bring light to their underlying presuppositions and refute their false premises through the timeless application of Socratic dialectics… just know that I take no responsibility for the beating that may ensue.